 Flushes out the body’s toxins

-Drinking water increases the metabolic rate and improves digestive system.
+Drinking water that has been passed through a reverse osmosis system increases the metabolic rate and improves digestive system.
 As a result of this, water helps to flush out toxins from the body.
 This in turn gives you a healthy and glowing skin.

 Everyone hates waking up with puffy eyes, but there is a simple solution just waiting in the tap.
 A cold water compress is the answer to under-eye inflammation.
 As the water evaporates from the skin, the surface becomes cooler, helping to de-puff those eyes.